Thể Công–Viettel FC: 1970–2000: Golden decade and dominance in the league

-At that times, Công An Hà Nội was still a main rivals have been the clubs who put up the strongest fight against its national dominance.
-Matches with CAHN was more than a local derby with many classic wins, draws and losses.
+At the time, Công An Hà Nội were still the main rivals of the club which put up the strongest fight against its national dominance.

 2004–2008: Relegation and promoted back

-In 2004, exactly 50 years after its foundation, Thể Công football club finished V-League at 11th place (out of 12) and was relegated to the lower division.

-The team performed poorly partly due to the policy of not recruiting foreign soldiers, in contrast to all other teams at that time.
-In the following season, the club changed its name to Thể Công Viettel (Viettel is the Army Electronics and Telecommunication Corporation) and is partially managed by this unit.
+In 2004, exactly 50 years after its foundation, Thể Công finished 11th out of 12 in the 2004 V-League and was relegated to the lower division.
+The team performed poorly partly due to the policy of not recruiting foreign players, in contrast to all other teams in the league at that time.
+In the following season, the club changed its name to Thể Công Viettel, (Viettel is the Army Electronics and Telecommunication Corporation) and is partially managed by this unit.
 However, many comments suggested that the club should return to its old name.

-On January 19, 2007, the club finally gained the right to be promoted back to V-League after winning over Tay Ninh 5–3.
+On 19 January 2007, the club gained their promototion back to V-League after winning over Tây Ninh 5–3 in the promotion play-offs.
 Immediately thereafter, the official team name was reversed back to Thể Công.